NikolaiT/incolumitas/content/Security/detecting-brightdata.md

 Title: Detecting Brightdata's (formerly Luminati Networks) Data Collector as a bot
 Status: published
+Date: 2021-06-05 17:45
-Date: 2021-06-03 21:21
+Date: 2021-06-06 12:46
 Category: Security
 Tags: proxy-provider, bot-detection, anti-scraping
 Slug: detecting-brightdata-data-collector-as-bot
 Author: Nikolai Tschacher
 Summary: In this blog article I demonstrate several bullet-proof ways how to detect [Brightdata Data Collector](https://brightdata.com/products/data-collector) as a bot without any doubt.

-*this article will likely be modified in the coming days (Edited on 5th June 21)*

 # TL;DR

 It's very easy to detect [Brightdata Data Collector](https://brightdata.com/products/data-collector) as bot.
+Brightdata former name was Luminati Networks.

-The four largest findings:
+The four largest findings to detect their data collector as bot:

-1. It's easy to demonstrate that the `navigator` object is heavily spoofed by comparing Web Worker `navigator` properties and Service Worker `navigator` properties to the DOM's `window.navigator` property.
-Furthermore, it's possible to see that `HeadlessChrome` as browser and `Linux x86_64` as a platform is used.
+1. It's easy to demonstrate that the `navigator` object is heavily spoofed by comparing certain [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) `navigator` properties and [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) `navigator` properties to the DOM's `window.navigator` properties (such as `navigator.userAgent` or `navigator.platform`).
+Furthermore, it's possible to see that `HeadlessChrome` as a browser and `Linux x86_64` as a platform is used.
 2. By comparing the network latencies from browser to server and from server to external IP address, it's possible to interpolate that proxies are used.
-Furthermore, the external IP's of [Brightdata Data Collector](https://brightdata.com/products/data-collector) answer to ICMP ping packets.
+Furthermore, the external IP's of [Brightdata Data Collector](https://brightdata.com/products/data-collector) answer to ICMP ping packets (sometimes).
-3. The TCP/IP fingerprint recorded with my own tool [zardaxt.py](https://github.com/NikolaiT/zardaxt) indicates a different operating system (mostly Linux) than what is advertised in the HTTP User Agent header (Mostly Windows 10)
+3. The TCP/IP fingerprint recorded with my own tool [zardaxt.py](https://github.com/NikolaiT/zardaxt) indicates a different operating system (mostly Linux) than what is advertised in the HTTP User Agent header (which is mostly Windows 10)
 4. It's possible to detect that the canvas `getImageData()` method was spoofed.
-There are several mechanisms and anti-canvas fingerprinting defenses that do not occur with real browsers.
+There are several spoofing mechanisms and anti-canvas fingerprinting defenses that should not occur with real browsers.

 # Introduction

 [Brightdata](https://brightdata.com/) (formerly *Luminati Networks*) is probably the largest proxy provider on the planet.

 Their main product is a large proxy network.
 They offer datacenter, residential and mobile proxies.
-They can do so, because their sister company [hola.org](https://hola.org/) provides as browser extension that allows to share your network bandwith with other users of [hola.org](https://hola.org/).
-It's a peer-to-peer network and allows their often unaware clientele to change their IP address to circumvent geo-blocking.
+They can do so, because their sister company [hola.org](https://hola.org/) provides as browser extension that allows to share the network bandwith with other users of [hola.org](https://hola.org/).
+It's a peer-to-peer network and allows their often unaware clients to change their IP address to circumvent geo-blocking or remain anonymous.
 If you are not from Europe or the US, you very often have to endure ridiculous geo-blocking.
+That's why such services and VPN providers are in huge demand.

 Put differently: [hola.org](https://hola.org/) installs a proxy server on each person's computer/mobile phone and [Brightdata](https://brightdata.com/) resells this bandwith/proxies as residential and mobile proxies to large business customers.
+There is no such thing as a free service.
+If it's free, then you are the product.

-But most recently, [Brightdata](https://brightdata.com/) also strongly push into the data collection niche (data as a service) by allowing their clients access to a full fledged browser with JavaScript capabilities that is hard to distinguish from a real human controlled browser.
-This service is called [Brightdata Data Collector](https://brightdata.com/products/data-collector).
+But most recently, [Brightdata](https://brightdata.com/) also strongly pushed into the data collection niche (data as a service) by allowing their clients access to a full fledged browser with JavaScript capabilities that is hard to distinguish from a real human controlled browser.
+This service is called [Brightdata Data Collector](https://brightdata.com/products/data-collector) and is the center of attention in this blog article.

 <figure>
     <img src="{static}/images/brightdata.png" alt="Brightdata data collector" />
     <figcaption>Brightdata data collector - Or: Best solution for sneaker bots?</figcaption>
 </figure>

-As their own image above suggests, the data collector can be used to scrape search engines, prices from E-Commerce websites, scrape the most recent published real estate listings on realtor websites.
-If you have an advanced undetectable bot, you have an enormous advantage in the Internet, because speed and automatization is often a huge advantage.
+As Brightdata's product marketing image above suggests, the data collector can be used to scrape search engines, prices from E-Commerce websites, scrape the most recent published real estate listings on realtor websites.
+If you have an advanced undetectable bot, you have an enormous advantage in the Internet, because speed and automatization is often a huge advantage in transactions were demand is high and supply is low.

-In this blog post, my goal is to find some reliable ways to detect the [Brightdata data collector](https://brightdata.com/products/data-collector).
+In this blog post, my goal is to find some reliable ways to detect [Brightdata's data collector](https://brightdata.com/products/data-collector) as a bot.

 # Approach